 - Combat Pragmatist:

-- Brienne and the Hound use every dirty trick in the book as their fight drags on and becomes a No-Holds-Barred Beatdown on both ends.
+- Brienne and the Hound use every dirty trick in the book as their fight drags on and it becomes a No-Holds-Barred Beatdown on both ends.

 - Retroactively, Oberyn Martell certainly wasn't a fair fighter either.
 He tips his spears in a particularly nasty venom to ensure that whether he wins the duel or not, the Mountain dies horribly.